 If your child or pet wanders into the garden and starts chomping on a banana flower or leaf, the result might be "yum," but it won't be illness.
 No, a banana plant is not toxic.
-In fact, the leaves of banana (Musa spp.) are used in cooking across the world, and its flowers are considered delectable edibles among some gourmet cooks.
+In fact, the leaves of banana (Musa spp., USDA zones 6-11, depending on species and cultivar) are used in cooking across the world, and its flowers are considered delectable edibles among some gourmet cooks.
+Any part of a plant, however, has the potential to cause an allergic reaction for those with plant-specific sensitivities.

 No part of the banana plant is toxic.